On this page: Major Description | Requirements | Learning Objectives

 Multiply-designated courses may not be double-counted as fulfilling two Areas of Knowledge.
 Courses may apply to both an Area of Knowledge requirement and an CLA major requirement.

-Students admitted to the CLA major prior to Autumn 2012 may be eligible to complete an older set of major requirements.
-Students with questions about their major requirements should contact an IAS advisor.
+Students admitted to the CLA major prior to Autumn 2016 may be eligible to complete an older set of major requirements.
+For more information, please check Requirement Changes Autumn 2016 page.

-The Culture, Literature, and the Arts curriculum advances the four core IAS learning objectives.
-Students taking courses and/or majoring in Culture, Literature, and the Arts:
+The Culture, Literature & the Arts curriculum advances the five core IAS learning objectives.
+Students taking courses and/or majoring in Culture, Literature & the Arts: